DUNE-DAQ/influxopmon/docs/README.md

 The latest tags are available at https://github.com/DUNE-DAQ/influxopmon/tags.

 ## Building and running :
-The library's constructor takes a URI argument.
-The URI's syntax is the following (without spaces):
+The library's constructor takes an URI argument.
+The URI's syntax is the database : Application name: `influxdb://<host>:<port>/<endpoint>?db=<mydb>`.
+Authentication is managed using a reverse proxy, meaning that if the database should be accessed using authentication, the endpoint and port should be setfor the reverse prox
-Application name: influx://reverseProxyAdress:database name:json delimiter (usually time):influx db tags (0..N tags separated by ':').

 The library should be used calling the library's "publish" function with as argument a "nlohmann::json" object.
 More details about the implementation are available in the "Technical information" chapter.